 - Use your headlights and fog lights to increase your visibility to others.

 - At junctions, wind down your window and listen for traffic.

-- Expect sudden gusts at any time but particularly on open stretches of road, through gaps in roadside hedges, or when passing across bridges.
+- During winter you can expect sudden gusts at any time but particularly on open stretches of road, through gaps in roadside hedges, or when passing across bridges.

 - Hold on tightly to the steering wheel and be prepared to correct your course to stay in lane, or to avoid other vehicles and debris blown into your path.